 - environmental toxins

-If a parent or other caregivers think that a girl has ADHD, they should consult a pediatrician, family doctor, or pediatric nurse practitioner.
+If a parent or other caregivers think a child has ADHD, they should consult a pediatrician, family doctor, or pediatric nurse practitioner.

 Some pediatricians have specialist training in behavior and development, and many have at least a particular interest in the area.
 Other specialists include child psychiatrists, psychologists, and occupational therapists.

-- encouraging her to exercise or play a team sport
+- encouraging them to exercise or play a team sport

 - providing regular opportunities to spend time outdoors and in nature